 - 4.9 London stock bricks are the predominant walling material within the area.
 Gault bricks can be seen on street elevations too.
 Red brick can only be found on houses of the late 19th and 20th centuries.
 Over time the bricks have developed a subtle, muted patina which unifies the buildings, though in some places brick cleaning on individual houses is visually jarring and unattractive.
 Flemish Bond predominates and pointing generally appears traditional, understated, and recessed from the brick face, allowing the brickwork to be appreciated.
 There are some good examples of gauged brickwork, with very small joints and a precise finish. - 4.10 Unfortunately some brick buildings have been rendered in modern cement; this prevents an appreciation of the brickwork and can be visually disruptive to the streetscape.
 Similar visual harm is caused by painting brickwork and ornamental details, particularly when the colour strongly clashes with the area's predominant colour palette. - 4.11 Some villas are completely rendered but usually rendered elevations are limited to the semi-basement level of these properties to give the impression of a Classical plinth; it is sometimes incised to simulate masonry blocks or rusticated. - 4.12 Stucco was intended to resemble stone and was often tinted and left unpainted.
 It is now often painted in brilliant white, which picks out the detailing in stark contrast with the brickwork.
 This sometimes looks cold, heightens the contrast against the stock brick walls and is historically inaccurate.
 Stucco painted in buff or cream harmonises much better with the brickwork and closer resembles the historic appearance. - 4.13 Stucco dressings are an important feature of the early Victorian houses.
 It is heavily used in architectural details on facades only.
 Stucco is used to good effect and contributes to the visual unity of the houses on Northbourne Road.
 No. 99 Park Hill has a fine egg and dart cornice.
 The repeated use of stucco with stock brick helps to create a dignified and homogenous appearance. - 4.14 Cast stone ornament is not a characteristic material in this area.
-The Arts & Crafts terraces on Park Hill, there are examples of other walling materials such as roughcast and terra cotta tiles, but these materials are not common to the area.
+To the Arts &